When to plant Salvia in Hernando County, FL

 Hernando County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is January 25 and first fall frost is December 16.

-Hernando County County sits in USDA Zone 9b.
+Hernando County sits in USDA Zone 9b.
 Salvia grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Salvia grow in Hernando County County's climate?
+Can Salvia grow in Hernando County's climate?

 Your Hernando County Garden Planner — Free